 If you’re looking to discover an easy way to test for total dissolved solids, our TDS meter is an efficient and reliable solution.

 The output for the TDS sensor is in parts per million (PPM) or mg/L.

 A TDS value gives a measurement of the amount of organic and inorganic substances dissolved within the water.

 Our total dissolved solids sensors come as standard on many of our probes — below are some examples.
 To see all of the probes that feature TDS sensor, please visit the Products section.

 The TDS sensor is included on every Aquaprobe and Aquasonde, it is also included in the AquaPlus optical dissolved oxygen sensor.

-These minerals originate from various sources, both natural and a result of human activity.
+The various minerals discussed above originate from various sources, both natural and a result of human activity.
 The concentration and composition of TDS in natural waters is determined by the geology of the drainage basin, atmospheric precipitation and the water balance.
 Alterations in the concentration of total dissolved solids in natural waters is often the result of industrial effluent, changes to the water balance (i.e. increased water use or increased precipitation) or by saltwater intrusion.

-Before using a TDS meter it is important to read the instructions, as the TDS sensor contains sensitive electronic equipment.
-Generally the probe is inserted into the water to be tested and the reading is taken from the display screen.
-The TDS meter will measure all the anions and cations that are present in water by measuring the electric conductivity (EC) of the water.
+The probe is simply inserted into the water to be tested and the reading is taken from the display screen.
+The TDS meter will measure all the anions and cations that are present in water by measuring the EC of the water.
 Pure H2O has almost zero conductivity.
 TDS water testing on Aquaread’s Aquaprobes are calculated from EC and temperature values.